mezanddav/architect.cftools/README.md

 ## Install Architect agent

+This x64 executable is compatible with all x64 Linux distributions that
+follow the standard Linux folder structure (e.g., existing /opt, /var/log).
+The system must also support the following essential utilities:
+`lsb_release`
+`uname`
+`nice`
+`bash`
+`taskset`
+These utilities are generally available on any non-minimal Linux distribution.

+### Debian Consideration
+Debian is referenced in this guide due to the availability of official tooling and
+broader community support for CF Tools.
+However, the installation process
+may be adapted for other compatible distributions.

+### Running in Docker
+The executable can also be run inside a Docker container for added flexibility.

 Run the download command:\
 [Grab the download link on Discord](https://discord.com/channels/373098389174484992/1312066884467953775/1316064473097699419).
 (for me) `bash <(curl -s https://architect.cftools.com/releases/1.0.12/install.sh)`